vishalgpt579/vishalgpt579.github.io/index.md

 > Duration: Dec 2018 – July 2022

-Responsible for developing more than eight robotics & RTOS application under the supervision of Prof Kavi Arya, CSE Dept, IIT Bombay, to conceptualise them through 3 different teaching pedagogy.
+Responsible for developing more than eight robotics & RTOS application under the supervision of **Prof Kavi Arya, CSE Dept, IIT Bombay**, to conceptualise them through 3 different teaching pedagogy.

 - Led a team of 6 in the design & development of UGV (with UR5 mount) & drones (Quadcopters & Octocopters) for generic applications.